Rahaf91/Rahaf91/README.md

 ### Welcome to my Profile 👋

 ### My name is Rahaf, and I live in Germany.
-I'm currently a student of web development, passionate about crafting functional and visually appealing websites.
-My journey in tech is driven by a love for learning and continuous improvement.
+I’m a passionate Junior Web Developer who recently completed an intensive Web Development bootcamp.

 ## Hobbies